-- The garden is closed on public holidays (bank holidays).
+- The garden is closed on public holidays (bank holidays) and weekends.

-- The garden is open to the people who working the building, and guests, on a first come first served bases.
+- The garden is open to the people who work the building, and guests, on a first come first served basis.

 - No booking is required, but you can use their live capacity page to gauge availability.

 - There is a restaurant on the 14th floor that is open on weekends, should you like to pop in for a similar view.